 While it is totally understandable that clients may occasionally get the urge to play with their oral piercings, it’s best to do everything you can to warn them of the dangers associated in absentmindedly biting and playing with their jewelry.
 This bad habit can result in a myriad of different dental issues including injured gums, cracked or scratched tooth enamel, damaged fillings and sensitive teeth.

 Some of the biggest tongue piercing risks include nerve damage and blood loss.
 Tongue piercings are typically accompanied by a small amount of nerve damage that can leave the tongue feeling temporarily numb and an increase in saliva production.
 However, there are certain cases where nerve damage can be permanent, affecting the way people taste their food and how they move their mouths.
 If there is any damage done to the blood vessels during a tongue piercing, serious blood loss is also a possibility.

 It is possible for some clients to experience a hypersensitivity to certain metals or other materials used in piercing jewelry.
-Because the mouth is such a sensitive area, clients can experience allergic reactions at the piercing site as well.
+Because the mouth is such a sensitive area, one of the potential tongue piercing side effects clients can experience is allergic reactions at the piercing site as well.
 In these cases, education is extremely important and discussing jewelry options beforehand is the easiest way to avoid a more serious health issue.

 How Can You Protect Your Business?

 One of the first steps to protecting your business from expensive liability claims opens in a new window is to invest in an insurance policy that fits your specific needs.
 Additionally, some of the biggest risks associated with oral piercings can also be avoided with proper aftercare education for your clients.
 When your clients are made aware of all of the different risks associated with the oral piercing of their choice, chances are that they will take their new body modification seriously.
 When searching for the best insurance policy to fit your needs, remember that oral piercings can result in a number of different health issues, including: